core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:quote}
 > If further responses need to be sent based on the same multicast address membership, a new leisure period starts at the earliest after the previous one finishes.

-This implies that while a server is still waiting during a random leisure period to send an Observe notification, a new Observe notification related to a different CoAP group but related to the same IP multicast group as the pending notification cannot be sent yet.
+This implies that, while a server is still waiting for the random point in time chosen to send an Observe notification within a leisure period, a new Observe notification cannot be sent yet and remains pending, if it is related to a different observation but to the same CoAP group.

 A server SHOULD have a mechanism to verify the aliveness of its observing clients and the continued interest of these clients in receiving the Observe notifications.
 This can be implemented by sending notifications occasionally using a Confirmable message (see {{Section 4.5 of RFC7641}} for details).
 This requirement overrides the regular behavior of sending Non-confirmable notifications in response to a Non-confirmable request.
-Obviously, the requirement to insert a random leisure period as described above does not apply to retransmissions of a Confirmable notification, but only to the initial CoAP message transmission when the CoAP retransmission counter is 0.
+Obviously, the requirement to insert a random leisure period as described above does not apply to retransmissions of a Confirmable notification, but only to the initial CoAP message transmission when the CoAP retransmission counter is 0 (see {{Section 4.2 of RFC7252}}).

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the CoAP group (using serial unicast to each known group member).
 In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be canceled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.